-Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press And Tyranny
+Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press, And Tyranny

 — WikiLeaks (@wikileaks) April 14, 2017

-It didn’t take long for the Internet to return with one of Pompeo’s own tweets where he cited documents from an earlier WikiLeaks dump.
+It didn’t take long for the internet to return with one of Pompeo’s own tweets where he cited documents from an earlier WikiLeaks dump.

 Tweet sent by CIA Director Mike Pompeo on 24 July 2016 https://t.co/sTMHw2nvOG pic.twitter.com/Qd0mYRl5QF